juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 The man nodded before hobbling back the way he came and down the steps.
 Together, they left the inn's premises and walked northwards.

 After cleaning up the Plagued Lands, Jean intended to return to the Sect for some rest and recuperation.
 It was an arduous affair that had drained her.
-However, along they way, she stopped by a village where she observed and was involved in a rather peculiar event - the birth of conjoined twins.
+However, along the way, she stopped by a village where she observed and was involved in a rather peculiar event - the birth of conjoined twins.

-Jean had only ever heard of such successful births through rumours in the medical circles, because it almost always resulted in the death of the foetus, or the mother.
-Luckily for the women going through childbirth, Jean was present and was knowledgeable about the Caesarean section, thanks to which they were able to overcome the dangers of naturally birthing the conjoined twins.
+Jean had only ever heard of such successful births through rumours in the medical circles because it almost always resulted in the death of the foetus or the mother.
+Luckily for the women going through childbirth, Jean was present and knowledgeable about the Caesarean section, thanks to which they were able to overcome the dangers of naturally birthing the conjoined twins.

 Of course, the challenge did not end after childbirth, since something had to be done about the twins who were born with a defect.
 The villagers were quick to dismiss the deformed twins, who were joined in the head, as they didn't believe the two could survive (which would be the case since there was no medical procedure to safely separate them).
-The mother, though, wasn't onboard with this dismissal and was adamant to see her children grow up to be fully functioning and independent adults.
+The mother, though, wasn't on board with this dismissal and was adamant to see her children grow up to be fully functioning and independent adults.

 At this juncture, Jean decided to step in.
 And although she didn't make any promises of success, she assured the mother that she would try her best.